readicculus/pep_gui/README.md

 ### - Resuming a job -
 Resuming a job is usefil if for some reason the GUI or machine you are on crashes mid-job.
 In addition if for some reason you were to cancel some tasks in a job, and decide you want to run them later, resuming will re-run any cancelled tasks.
-To resume a Job click File > Resume Job which will open a prompt to select a folder.
+To resume a Job click `File > Resume Job` which will open a prompt to select a folder.
 Select the folder of the job you would like to resume.

 _Since a task is the smallest unit of work, if a task fails half way through, resuming a job will re-run that task from the beginning.
 If a task is successful resuming a job will not re-run that task._

 ### - Job progress -
 <img src="lib/img/screenshots/progress_window.png" width="75%" height="75%">

-The job progress GUI allows you to track individual task's progress, to cancel a task, and to see metrics such as frames/sec and estimated time to completion.
+The job progress GUI allows you to track individual task's progress, to cancel a task, and to see metrics such as seconds/iteration and estimated time to completion.
 ### - Job outputs -
 #### Pipeline outputs (processed image lists/detections)
 1. When a task is running, the task's outputs will be written to `job_base_dir/job_name/outputs_pending/`.